-To shift from Park to any position, press firmly on the brake pedal, and press the release button on the front of the shift lever, then move the lever.
+To shift from any position, press firmly on the brake pedal and press the release button on the side of the shift lever.
 You cannot shift out of Park when the ignition switch is in the LOCK (0) or ACCESSORY (I) position.

 To shift from: Do this:

-P to R Press the brake pedal, and
+Press the brake pedal and

-press the shift lever release
+P to R press the shift lever release

 button.

 R to P

 N to R Press the shift lever release

-D 3 to 2 button.
+D to 2 button.

 2 to 1

 1 to 2

-2 to D 3
+2 to D

-D 3 to D

 D to N Move the shift lever.

-D to D 3

 N to D

 R to N

+D 3 to D Press the D3 button.

+D to D 3

 Park (P) - This position mechanically locks the transmission.
 Use Park whenever you are turning off or starting the engine.
 To shift out of Park, you must press on the brake pedal and have your foot off the accelerator pedal.
-Press the release button on the front of the shift lever to move it.
+Press the release button on the side of the shift lever to move it.

-If you have done all of the above and still cannot move the lever out of Park, see Shift Lock Release on page 211.
+If you have done all of the above and still cannot move the lever out of Park, see Shift Lock Release on page 251.